 can be given the radioactive tracer.

-- The tracer will collect in the blood vessels of your lungs.
-The radiologist will use
+The tracer will collect in the blood vessels of your lungs.
+The technologist will

 positions during the test.
 This will let the radiologist take images of the lungs

 from different angles.